bittukumars/Madhav_ecommerce_sales_project/README.md

 Madhav Ecommerce Sales Project

 In this project, i analyzed ecommerce sales data in Power BI and created a interactive dashboard.
+Done the transformation with the help of power query editior.

 Created interactive dashboard to track and analyze online sales data